alanng10/class-lang/Docue/Article/Sande/a.md

 This is enough element to interface to external.

 Sande compiler does not optimize output.
-This is enough element to do any process module making for effect.
+This is enough element to do any system programming process module making.